GabsCrisNav/GabsCrisNav/README.md

 - B.S. in Computer Science and Technology at Monterrey Institute of Technology and Higher Studies. 📔

+- M.S. in Data Science at University of London, currently in class 👨🏾‍💻

 - Learning and discovering tools like Artificial Intelligence, Big Data processing, visualization, and Cloud Computing. ☁️

 - Passionate about FRC and videogames, as well on philosophical debates, and how technology can help and impact people lifes. 🤖